Food Storage On Shelving

 5. Boxed Cake Mix

-It’s always beneficial to buy boxed cake mixes on sale and have them in your pantry because you don’t know when you’ll have to make a cake in a hurry.
-If your kids are in the mood for something sweet or someone’s birthday is approaching, you have the cake mix ready to go and you can prepare a delicious dessert easily by following the box instructions.
+It’s always beneficial to buy boxed cake mixes on sale and keep them in your pantry, as you never know when you’ll need to make a cake in a hurry.
+If your kids are in the mood for something sweet or someone’s birthday is approaching, you have the cake mix ready to go, and you can prepare a delicious dessert easily by following the box instructions.

 However, you can also mix the boxed cake with minimal ingredients, such as one can of your favorite soda.
 It tastes good and is perfect for a pinch when you don’t have eggs or milk for the batter.
 Or use your dehydrated eggs and instant milk.

-October is a month where typically my favorite Duncan Hines brand of cake mixes are on sale 2 for $2.00.
+October is a month when my favorite Duncan Hines brand of cake mixes is typically on sale for $2.00, two for the price of one.
 They only do it once a year, so I like to buy 12 boxes to get me through months of special holidays, birthdays, or other events calling for a cake.

 6. Beans

-Start buying different types of beans for your pantry, such as black beans, pinto beans, and even red kidney beans.
-You can make side dishes with them, add them to rice, and use them in different recipes, such as slow cooker meals and casseroles.
+Start stocking your pantry with various types of beans, such as black beans, pinto beans, and red kidney beans.
+You can prepare side dishes with them, add them to rice, and incorporate them into various recipes, such as slow cooker meals and casseroles.
 Beans are good for you, containing essential vitamins and nutrients that can improve health.
-Most varieties of beans are a great source of protein, too.
+Most varieties of beans are also a great source of protein.

 7. Peanut Butter

-As long as no one in the household has a peanut allergy, it’s good to have a peanut butter container in the pantry.
-It’s great for making quick peanut butter and jelly sandwiches, but you can also use it in many recipes.
+As long as no one in the household has a peanut allergy, it’s good to have a peanut butter container or two in the pantry.

-For example, peanut butter is a great ingredient when making homemade cookies or cakes and adding that peanut butter taste to those baked treats.
+For example, peanut butter is an excellent ingredient for making homemade cookies or cakes, adding that distinctive peanut butter taste to these baked treats.
 It’s also great to spread on crackers or serve with fruit and veggies.

 8. Canned Tomatoes

 Don’t forget about canned tomatoes!
-The canned tomatoes are fantastic in the pantry because you can put them in soups and stews to add more flavor.
+The canned tomatoes are fantastic in the pantry because you can add them to soups and stews to enhance the flavor.
 There are different variations of canned tomatoes, including stewed and diced options.
-In addition, canned tomatoes typically don’t cost much money.
+In addition, canned tomatoes are typically inexpensive.

 9. Hot Sauce/Salsa

-If you like a little spice in your food, buy your favorite hot sauce or salsa and keep it stocked in the pantry.
-Then, you can add it to nearly anything, such as fried chicken, rice, tacos, and other flavorful foods, to easily enhance the flavor and the “heat” your food will have.
+If you like a little spice in your food, consider buying your favorite hot sauce or salsa and keeping it stocked in your pantry.
+Then, you can add it to nearly anything, such as fried chicken, rice, tacos, and other flavorful foods, to easily enhance the flavor and the “heat” of your food.

 10. Brown Rice